-Children may play with the fan’s chain and snap it off.
+A broken ceiling fan chain is a common problem.
 Even during normal use, the weak beaded metal pull chain can easily break with a moderate pull.
-But there is no need to replace the entire ceiling fan or even call in a technician for this repair.
+The great news is that there is no need to replace the entire ceiling fan or even call in a technician for this repair.
 Fixing a broken ceiling fan pull is an inexpensive, simple, and quick repair that will save you much time and aggravation.

-Turn off all power to the ceiling fan.
-Turn off the switch on the wall, if any.
-Also, find the circuit breaker at the electrical service panel that controls the ceiling fan, and turn off that circuit breaker.
+Cut power to the ceiling fan by flipping off the switch on the wall.
+Find the circuit breaker at the electrical service panel that controls the ceiling fan, and turn off that circuit breaker.
 After you have opened up the ceiling fan housing, double-check that the power is off by using a voltage tester.

 - Voltage tester